This tour includes 2 x 3km locations treks

 Although this is a coach tour, please note that this coach tour also includes two locations treks, one in the morning at Castle Ward Estate (3kms), the other in the afternoon at Tollymore forest (3kms).
-Accordingly, this tour is not recommended for young children, nor anyone with limited mobility.
-Please wear outdoor footwear and dress appropriately for the Northern Irish weather.
+For this reason this tour is not recommended for young children, nor anyone with limited mobility.
+Please wear outdoor footwear, bring plenty of water and dress appropriately for the Northern Irish weather.

 UNDER 18 POLICY

 1. Game of Thrones® is full of adult content and is rated 18+ in the UK and Ireland

 2. Our tours include walking treks, often over uneven surfaces, and

 3. We have swords and other props on the coach

 Accordingly, we do not permit children under the age of 12 to do any of our tours.
 This is why there is no children’s ticket price.
 If you purchase a ticket for a young person between 12 and 18, we need a written waiver from a parent or guardian.
 Please email us at firstname.lastname@example.org, stating the Booking ID and young person’s age.